 5. Sign placement on commercial buildings.
 Broaden placement options for business signs on commercial buildings.
 Example: If the owner is allowed 50 sq. ft. of signage as per code, businesses should have the ability to decide appropriate placement of signage on the building.
 A business may prefer 40 sq. ft. on the back of their business and 10 sq. ft. on the front or vice versa.
 Some examples where this may be advantageous include; Woodlands Plaza (where Greek Taverna is) and Staples.
+(Oravits) April 12, 2014 work session - a majority of councilors agreed this was an appropriate idea.

-(Oravits) Pros: This proposal will allow for simplified sign regulations that are easier for residents to understand, provide more flexibility in building mounted sign placement than the current regulations, and will be easier to administer and interpret by staff.
+Pros: This proposal will allow for simplified sign regulations that are easier for residents to understand, provide more flexibility in building mounted sign placement than the current regulations, and will be easier to administer and interpret by staff.
 This proposal is also supported by many business owners.